 Europe has hit yet another stumbling block on the path to banking union, just as central banks are being urged to look for an exit from QE.
 Without a solid financial system, including a resolution framework which gives the public confidence that bank failures can be handled, growth will continue to be constrained.

-currency, so it shouldn’t come as too much of a surprise.
+But when you think about it, it’s not much more insane than the idea of 17 different countries sharing the same currency, so it shouldn’t come as too much of a surprise.
 Saving the euro was always going to be an all-in bet.

 Black and white